christian-monch/dump-things-server/README.md

 ### Endpoints

-Most endpoints require an *collection*.
+Most endpoints require a *collection*.
 These correspond to the names of the "data record collection"-directories (for example `myschema-v3-fmta` in [Dump Things Service](https://concepts.datalad.org/dump-things/)) in the stores.

 The service provides the following endpoints: